Original A/N: So, here it goes! This is my first fanfic, hope you like it!

 Finally, it's time to fight.
-My friend Mary Hooper and I were both part of Dumbledore's Army and had both already turned seventeen, so we could stay to help in what looked to be the biggest battle of the war thus far.
+My friend Mary Hooper and I were both part of Dumbledore's Army and had both already turned seventeen, so we could stay to help in what looked to be the biggest battle of the war so far.
 I went with Mr. Weasley, my friend Ginny's dad, onto the grounds to fight the Death Eaters in direct combat.
-This is the story of the last hour or so of my life, beginning with the death of my love.
+This is the story of the last hours of my life, beginning with the death of my love.

 BOOM!
 A wall exploded behind me.
 I ducked some of the flying rubble and threw another hex at Rookwood, who I was dueling alongside Mary.
 Then, behind me, I heard a shout that made my heart skip several beats.

 "No—no—no!
 No!
 Fred!
 No!"